fredcst/axios/README.md

+On this slide, I’d like to give you an overview of who we are and how our hosting landscape is evolving.
+Our team develops and maintains a wide set of websites and applications for COMGPE and the Enterprise Engagement Directorate.
+These assets serve both internal staff and the general public.

+Up until now, our PHP, WordPress and Symfony applications have been hosted on the OSWP shared platform within the dMZR IT Cloud.
+While OSWP has supported us for several years, it remains a shared platform, which limits our ability to scale and to guarantee high levels of resilience and availability.

+This is why the transition to the new eWebHosting offer is a major step forward for us.
+Since October 27, our first workloads have been deployed on this new platform, which finally provides the scalability, resilience, and availability we need for our most visible applications.

+This move also aligns with our strategy to recover and properly manage Shadow IT, while preparing our roadmap for 2025 to 2027.”

+⸻

+✅ Updated Speech – Slide: Onboarding & Support

+(Esta parte casi no necesita cambios, pero la ajusto para coherencia)

+“Regarding onboarding, we started the transition on October 27 with strong support from the OCP and UPSUN teams.
+Thanks to dedicated workshops, documentation, and regular follow-ups, we were able to quickly master the new ecosystem and accelerate the deployment of our assets on eWebHosting.

+The support has been continuous — through email, phone and hands-on sessions — ensuring a smooth transition from OSWP to a more modern and resilient environment.

+In summary:
+– We now have a hosting platform that meets our needs for scalability, performance, and resilience.
+– Onboarding was efficient and personalized.
+– And we benefited from responsive support to secure service continuity during the transition.”

 So on this slide, I’d like to give you an overview of who we are and what we do within the DEECOM domain.
 Our team develops and maintains a wide set of websites and applications for two main clients: COMGPE and the Enterprise Engagement Directorate, the DEE.
 These applications are used both internally by staff and externally by the general public.